KarthikB-dev/konote/docs/manual.md

 Go to your home directory, then a folder named `konote_files` and find a file called `Tasks.yaml`.

 This file stores all the tasks you have made.
 You can edit it directly, and new tasks will be created

+## Coming Features

+### Frequency Based todos.

+For example you might brush your teeth twice a day, go for a walk once a day, and do bicep curls every other day.

+Konote would be able to remind you of this.